ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 client can actually use the private key corresponding to the client's public key.

 When using pre-shared keys provisioned by the AS, the security level depends on the randomness of PSK, and the security of the TLS cipher suite and key exchange algorithm.
+As this specification targets at constrained environments, message payloads exchanged between the client and the resource server are expected to be small and rare.
+CoAP {{RFC7252}} mandates the implementation of cipher suites with abbreviated, 8-byte tags for message integrity protection.
+For consistency, this profile requires implementation of the same cipher suites.
+For application scenarios where the cost of full-width authentication tags is low compared to the overall amount of data being transmitted, the use of cipher suites with 16-byte integrity protection tags is preferred.

 The PSK mode of this profile offers a distribution mechanism to convey authorization tokens together with a shared secret to a client and a